Confidentiality and Data Protection

 - If we would be liable to legal action if the information was not disclosed, e.g. if subpoenaed by a Court of Law (very rare) or if required under the Prevention of Terrorism Act (even rarer).
 We do not need to break confidentiality if we learn that a crime has been or is likely to be committed and would not normally do so (e.g. drug use), unless you or someone else is a risk.
 In such circumstances we would discuss the implications with you.

-Within Student Services it is sometimes useful for us to speak to each other on your behalf, if you are in contact with different services.
-We will consult you if this is the case.
+Within Student Advice and Wellbeing it is sometimes useful for our staff members to speak to each other on your behalf, if you are in contact with different services (e.g. finance advice and accommodation advice).

-In order to make reasonable adjustments, the Student Disability Advisors may need to speak to your Faculty Office, the Exams office or other areas of the School.
+In order to make reasonable adjustments, the Disability & Neurodiversity Team may need to speak to your academic department office, the Exams office or other areas of SOAS.
 This will be discussed with you so that you can specify who you agree may be contacted.

 We keep records for the following purposes: